Choosing a Hand Tiller Broadfork? We created this guide, so you can find the best Hand Tiller Broadforks on the market.

 Secondly, because it does not mix the soil layers, the soil structure and, in particular, the topsoil, which is rich in fertility, is preserved.

 Thanks to its unique shape and technology, a pitchfork is an ideal tool for gently aerating the soil and can help crops develop a deeper root system.
-This is very important because good soil structure means good soil health and therefore good quality vegetables!
+This is important because good soil structure means good soil health and quality vegetables!